Relative costs of printed and online documentation

 What's This? (field-level context sensitive) style help is time-consuming to implement, because each control in the software (such as an entry box, button, check box) must have an ID which must match an ID in the help.
 If a control is changed, the help must be changed, recompiled, and tested against the updated software.
 Nowadays, this type of help is not usually developed.

-It is possible to use window-level context-sensitive help with hyperlinks on a graphic to explain fields—a simulated What's This? help.
-This is time-consuming to produce, and unless the individual popup topics are also listed, the user will not be able to print them.
+It is possible to use window-level context-sensitive with hyperlinks on a graphic to explain fields—a simulated What's This? help.
+This is time-consuming to create, and unless the individual popup topics are also listed, the user will not be able to print them.

 Production cost

-To produce printed documentation in batches of less than approximately 1000, digital publishing is the most cost-effective solution.
+To print documentation in batches of less than approximately 1000, digital printing is the best solution.

 For large print runs, litho printing is the best solution.
-It is top quality, and moderately cheap.
-The problem is the high setup cost.
+Litho printing is good quality, and relatively cheap.
+The problem is the large setup cost.

 Maintenance cost

-There is little difference in maintenance costs between printed documentation and online documentation such as CHM or WebHelp.
-The details differ, but in either case, when the software changes, the documentation must be updated.
+The maintenance costs of printed documentation and online documentation such as CHM or WebHelp are approximately the same.
+For both types of documentation, when the software changes, the documentation must be changed.

-However, with What's This? field-level help, updates are more expensive, because there are many more steps in the update process.
+However, with What's This? field-level help, updates are more expensive, because the update process is more difficult.

 See also ![]()